bertspaan/tutorial-historical-addresses/README.md

 }
 ```

+It's easy to process those files using your command line.
 The examples below use the following tools:

 - [jq](https://stedolan.github.io/jq/): command-line JSON processor, install with `brew install jq`
 - [ndjson-cli](https://github.com/mbostock/ndjson-cli): command-line tools for operating on newline-delimited JSON streams, install with `npm install -g ndjson-cli`
 - [spacetime-cli](https://github.com/nypl-spacetime/spacetime-cli): command-line tools for Space/Time data, install with `npm install -g nypl-spacetime/spacetime-cli`

-Use ndjson-filter to filter Building Inspector data by year, and save the resulting GeoJSON file to disk:
+Use ndjson-filter to filter Building Inspector data by year, convert to GeoJSON, and save the resulting file to disk:

 ```
 curl http://s3.amazonaws.com/spacetime-nypl-org/\